 Why is this important to understand?

-Knowing where you can best reach your target audience is important.
-Then you can deliver your message to them using the right marketing strategies and their preferred communications vehicle.
+It is important to know which channel is best to reach your target audience.
+Choosing the right channels help you deliver your message to them using the right marketing strategies and their preferred communications vehicle.

 For a business to develop a quality marketing communications plan, you need to understand the: